lansolo99/lansolo.dev/content/posts/2023-a-year-in-review.md

 ## January

-- I started with a new motion design for Banque Populaire, an explainer on their carbon footprint (and supposed improvments 🤭)
+- I started with a new motion design for Banque Populaire, an explainer on their carbon footprint (and supposed improvments 🤭).

 ## February

+- Released a very short looping motion for Banque Populaire to be displayed in a stadium (ultra wide screens at ground level).

 ## March